 A Single PAIN of Glass

-Recently I wrote on Open XDR and the problems it helps solve.
+Recently I wrote on open extended detection and response (XDR) platform and the problems it helps solve.
 In case you didn’t read it, the topic was data fatigue.
 With more than 1500 security vendors with thousands of point products solving point solutions – understaffed and under-skilled security teams are at a huge disadvantage.
 Add to that the issue that those point solutions don’t share data or play well together, in addition to a shortage of security practitioners to manage those solutions, and the problem continues.
 Imagine a security operations center (SOC) with multiple screens supporting multiple products – those analysts are constantly swiveling between screens because those point products don’t play well together or share data.

 In a previous role, I worked for a company that had a very ambitious goal: one pane of glass to manage all the security products in their portfolio.
 As a security leader, I thought this approach was brilliant!
 Imagine a world where your security teams only need one screen to collect, detect, investigate and respond to active threats to your company.
 To be honest, I supported this approach so much, I decided to join that company.
 Sadly, we had a strategic direction change that scrapped this idea (despite input from the folks who use the products).